CurryOnPatat/mail-php-tracking-with-gui/README.md

 # mail-php-tracking-with-gui 📧
-Simple mail tracking program that uses php, html, telegram bot, and a gui
+Simple mail tracking program that uses PHP, HTML, Telegram bot, and a GUI

-# The gui
+# The GUI
-**The gui lets you create specific links for the person that your gonna email, so you can see which person opened the email**
+**The GUI lets you create specific links for the person who you're going to email, so you can see which person opened the email**

-The gui also has a log book that shows you simple stats to show you which person opened the email and when.
-Want to see advanced stats? use the telegram bot so you can see ip and device(webkit)
+The GUI also has a log book that shows you simple stats to show you which person opened the email and when.
+Want to see advanced stats?
+Use the Telegram bot so you can see ip and device(webkit)